bitgrip/jsconfhi/pages/content/message.md

 import Image from './dynamic_duo.jpg';

-# #DynamicDuo taking over Frankenthal
+# #DynamicDuo heading over to Frankenthal

 On a schooling mission for CoreMedia Studio Content.
 <br />